 The Importance of Monitoring Concrete Temperatures

-There are many factors to take into consideration when pouring concrete in extreme weather conditions.
+There are many factors to take into consideration when pouring concrete in winter or summer.
 To optimize the strength and durability of concrete, workers on job sites must gather relevant data, which they can use to determine the next course of action.

 By delivering accurate, real-time data to a mobile app every 15 minutes, SmartRock eliminates any guesswork, optimizing project timelines and budgets.